BBC Radio 2: Controversies

 Presenter Sarah Kennedy attracted controversy before she left the station in 2010.
 In May 1999, she gave a "bizarre" performance while standing in for Terry Wogan, blaming the incident on a lack of sleep the previous night.
 Her slurred speech throughout her show on 13 August 2007 also made the headlines.
 She blamed a sore throat and later took a month-long break.
 It was later reported that Kennedy was recovering from pneumonia, and she returned to work on 10 September.
 In October 2007, she was reprimanded after joking that she had almost run over a black pedestrian because she could not see him in the dark.
 The BBC later apologised for the comment.
 She was also "spoken to" by BBC bosses after praising Enoch Powell during a show in July 2009, describing him as "the best prime minister this country never had".

 On 16 October 2008, an episode of The Russell Brand Show, co-hosted by fellow Radio 2 presenter Jonathan Ross was recorded for transmission at a later date.
 The show included Russell Brand and Ross leaving four prank messages on actor Andrew Sachs' answerphone, including offensive remarks about Sachs' granddaughter and use of foul language.
 The programme was subsequently broadcast on 18 October – partially censored – having passed the various pre-transmission checks from the programme's editors.
 Initially, the programme only received a small number of complaints regarding Ross' bad language; however, the incident was reported a week later by The Mail on Sunday and a public outcry soon ensued.
 The case was referred to both Ofcom and the BBC Trust, and in the interim, Ross and Brand were both suspended for 12 weeks from all BBC programmes pending investigation.
 Soon after these announcements, Brand announced his resignation from the BBC, shortly followed by the controller at the time, Lesley Douglas.
 Ross was suspended from the BBC without pay for 12 weeks.

 In July 2009, longtime presenter Malcolm Laycock announced his resignation live on air following a long-running dispute over the content of his show, Sunday Night at 10, and issues regarding his salary.

 On 9 August 2022, Paul O'Grady quit his Sunday afternoon show after fourteen years, making public that he was not happy with a schedule change which saw Rob Beckett fill his slot for thirteen weeks before O'Grady was scheduled to come back.

+Following Scott Mills' sacking in March 2026 reports emerged that the former Breakfast Show DJ is preparing to sue the BBC for wrongful dismissal.